-Whitley Bay High School Sixth Form provision is made up of A Level courses only and we therefore apply the following entry requirements.
+Whitley Bay High School Sixth Form provision is made up of A' Level courses and new Level 3 courses only, and we therefore apply the following entry requirements:

-- 1. Students must achieve a minimum of 5 A C grades in separate subjects (see additional notes) at GCSE level. - 2.
-All subjects have specific entry requirements that students must achieve to start the course.
+1. Students must achieve a minimum of 5 - 4 grades in separate subjects (see Prospectus) at GCSE level;

+2. All subjects have specific entry requirements that students must achieve to start the course (see Sixth Form prospectus).